Why Online Activism has the Power to Change the Way We Do Business

 Online activism can be very unpredictable and can start a potentially open-ended conversation to which activists can return to again and again.

-It raises one important issue for business – actually an important opportunity – and that is to be much more in tune with the conversations that their audiences are having and to be sensitive to their causes.
+This raises one important issue for businesses and an important opportunity.
+This is to be much more in tune with the conversations that their audiences are having.
+It is to be sensitive to their causes.
 It is inevitable that mistakes will be made, but the key is to get ahead of the problem before being taken to task.

-The online world has enabled society to become a conscience for business and it is a conscience that is ever vigilant and fearless in its pursuit of what it believes is just.
+The online world has enabled society to become a conscience for businesses.
+It is a conscience that is ever vigilant and fearless in its pursuit of what it believes is just.

 By Lynn Erasmus: Lynn Erasmus is Managing Director of Cape Town-based strategic communications, marketing and public relations consultancy HWB Communications Pty Ltd. a member agency of the Public Relations Global Network.